 Between onsite dining and the nearby towns of Maggie Valley and Waynesville, we have all your cravings covered.
 With a wide selection of ingredients, styles and techniques, the cuisine at and surrounding Lake Junaluska caters to every taste.
 So if you’re looking for delicious fare, look no further than the restaurants we’ve carefully curated for you.

-With three convenient on-site dining facilities, we make it easy for you to replenish and renew during your stay.
+With three convenient onsite dining facilities, we make it easy for you to replenish and renew during your stay.
 Our food service staff will cater to all your dining needs while you relax and enjoy the views of Lake Junaluska and the surrounding mountains from our dining rooms.
 Our buffet-style meals offer a variety of healthy and delicious food options.
+Hours vary for onsite facilities.
+Please check when reserving to see if meals are available for purchase during your stay.
 Learn more.

 This rustic, family-friendly restaurant located in downtown Waynesville is all about providing delicious fare at reasonable prices.
 Although they’re known for their flame-grilled steaks, they also offer a wide variety of appetizers, sandwiches, soups and salads.
 Consider stopping by on a Thursday night when they host live bluegrass/string band music.
 303 South Main Street, Waynesville; Sun-Thur 11 a.m. - 9 p.m., Fri-Sat 11 a.m. - 10 p.m.

 Haywood Smokehouse is well-loved for their original recipe BBQ sauce and variety of meats.
 Done proudly in the Texan style, their BBQ ribs, brisket and smoked pork hit all the right notes.
 They are open for both lunch and dinner.
 79 Elysinia Ave, Waynesville; Tue-Sat 11 a.m. - 9 p.m.; closed Sunday, Monday.

 The Sweet Onion